FormicAcidGD/24charts/README.md

 # 24Charts

-Welcome to **24 Charts**, a chart database for the Roblox game Pilot Training Flight Simulator.
+Welcome to **24Charts**, a chart database for the Roblox game Pilot Training Flight Simulator.

 ## Overview

-24 Charts provides free access to a wide range of aeronautical charts from PTFS, ensuring you have the latest information for flight planning and operations.
+24Charts provides free access to a wide range of aeronautical charts from PTFS, ensuring you have the latest information for flight planning and operations.

 ## Features